Superbabies: Baby Geniuses 2: Plot

 Later, Archie eavesdrops on Kylie and Zach, Kahuna's helper; Zack tells her that Kahuna's father was a scientist and developed a formula for a potion.
 Kahuna enters the lab, and a mysterious person tries to drink the potion but accidentally chucks it when a storm breaks through the window.
 It lands and Kahuna drinks it, transforming him into a super baby.
 Kahuna's brother became jealous and annoyed at his brother, whom his friends call a freak.
 When the father died, Kahuna was put into an orphanage; after escaping, he set out to rescue babies and children everywhere.

 The next day, Zack and Kylie find the disc that fell in the stroller earlier.
 The disc contains a clip of the program that is to be aired on Biscane's TV channel, followed by seemingly random code; they realize that Biscane is up to no good.
 The group spies on Biscane as he prepares to launch his channel, but Kahuna figures out that Biscane plans to take over the world through his TV channel by hypnotizing kids to never go outside, so he attacks the broadcast satellites, which causes him to disappear.

 The babies decide to become their super alter egos to save Kahuna.
-With Stan, Archie's mom, Kylie, and Zack with them, they return to Kahuna's hideout and become Bounce Boy, Cupid Girl, Brain Boy, and Courageous Boy.
+With Stan, Archie's mom Jean, Kylie, and Zack with them, they return to Kahuna's hideout and become Bounce Boy, Cupid Girl, Brain Boy, and Courageous Boy.
 After having escaped his prison, Kahuna arrives, followed by Biscane and his goons.
 Biscane manages to get the disc he needs and begins to air the hypnotic clip on TV.
 Biscane then reveals the truth that he is actually Kahuna's jealous older brother, and is revealed to be the person who tried to drink the potion.
 The babies then knock Biscane into Kahuna's machine which unlocks a person's true self with the push of a button.
 However, upon activating it he is surprisingly turned into a baby, to his despair, and argues with his assistant over who gets to change his diapers.
 Kahuna reverses Biscane's TV clip and all the children decide to run and play outside.
-Kahuna tells Archie that he must go and though they'll always be friends.
+Kahuna tells Archie that he must leave and retire and though they'll always be friends.
 Kahuna leaves in his flying vehicle, waving at him and saying he'll always be a hero.

 Cast

 Production

-Jon Voight, co-executive producer for the first film, hinted a sequel in March 1999.
-The film was announced as part of Crystal Sky and producing partner Jon Voight's development slate in May 2000 with the working title, Baby Geniuses 2: The Return of the Big Kahuna.
+Jon Voight, co-executive producer for the first film Baby Geniuses, hinted a sequel in March 1999.
+The film was announced as part of Crystal Sky and producing partner Voight's development slate in May 2000 with the working title, Baby Geniuses 2: The Return of the Big Kahuna.
+The film was going to be released on September 2, 2003, but it was delayed until the following year.